hjanime/SPADEVizR/README.md

 ```

 <img src="README.figures/TreeViewer-1.png" style="display: block; margin: auto;" />
-*Tree showing a combined SPADE tree using all samples of a given biological condition*
+*Tree showing a combined SPADE tree using all samples of a given biological condition.
+Nodes are gradient based colored according to "HLADR" relative expressions and Differentially Abundant Clusters nodes (previously identified) have theirs borders colored in blue.*

 ## <a name="heatmap_viewer_function"/> 5.3 Visualization of clusters phenotypes using categorical heatmap (Heatmap Viewer)

 The Heatmap Viewer aims to visualize an overview of all clusters phenotypes.